kriegaex/Galileo-Openbook-Cleaner/README.md

 This is a tool for cleaning up [Galileo Computing openbooks](http://www.galileocomputing.de/openbook) before converting them to EPUB or PDF format.
 It is meant to be an improved reimplementation of my [bash shell script using xml2](https://github.com/kriegaex/html_book_cleaner).
-In opposite to the script which is just meant to be a proof of concept for two books, this tool is meant to convert *__all__* books.
+While the old script is just a proof of concept for two books, this tool was made to convert *__all__* books.

-__Current state of development:__ The tool in v0.9 can download, verify (MD5), unpack and convert all 32 known openbooks available for download as of 2012-06-25.
+__Current state of development:__ v0.9 is feature complete, i.e. it can download, MD5-verify, unpack
+and convert all 32 openbooks available at release time.

 __Dependencies:__ The tool was developed in Java 7 with compiler compliance level 1.5 (Java 5).
 It also uses a few open source libraries: